plan-systems/design-docs/README.md

 ## Architecture Objectives

 The primary objective of PLAN's architecture and user interface is to simplify the complex nature of digital privacy and distributed systems using interactive visual idioms that blend into the user experience as seamlessly as possible.
-In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how encryption works — _but that it's intuitive and reliable_.
+In most cases, it’s not particularly important to an end-user where exactly data resides, how it's served, or how encryption works — _but that it's intuitive and visual_.

-Instead of a constrained and sandboxed web browser experience, a PLAN community experiences their organization's structure and content through the [Unity](https://unity3d.com) graphics engine as it renders channels of information into virtual space.
+Instead of a constrained and sandboxed web browser experience, a PLAN user experiences their organization's structure and content through the [Unity](https://unity3d.com) graphics engine as it renders information organized in "channels" into virtual space.
 The client is served by a "pnode" that uses a storage abstraction compatible with many existing [distributed ledgers](https://en.wikipedia.org/wiki/Distributed_ledger).

 _For a visual aid, see the [PLAN Network Configurations Diagram](https://i2.wp.com/www.plan-systems.org/wp-content/uploads/2019/07/PLAN_networkconfig_diagram.jpg?ssl=1)._

-Design goals:
+PLAN design goals:
 - Multiplatform: _Android, iOS, Linux, macOS, Windows_
-- User experience is 2D/orthographic, first person, isometric, AR, VR
+- Space channels can be experienced in 2D/orthographic, first person, isometric, or AE/VR
 - Peer-to-peer [persistent storage abstraction](PLAN-API-Documentation.md#persistent-data-interface) compatible with distributed ledgers
 - Peer-to-peer [cloud storage abstraction](PLAN-API-Documentation.md#cloud-file-interface) compatible with distributed storage systems
 - Pluggable content handling and rendering via [channel GUI adapters](PLAN-API-Documentation.md#channel-gui-adapters)
-- “Offline first” to allow work when only part of the network reachable
+- Offgrid operation to allow work when only part of the network reachable
-- Access controls for groups as a whole or for individual channels or members
+- Access controls for groups as a whole or individual members
-- Allow a community to peer-host select content for external consumption
+- Allow a community to peer-serve content to visitors

 PLAN users get:
-- A responsive, engaging, animated, and intuitive experience
+- A responsive, engaging, and visual experience
 - A first-class input and display device experience
 - Full horsepower of the device/workstation
-- Complete data ownership and control
+- Total data ownership and privacy

 How is PLAN implemented?
 - User client written in [Unity](https://unity3d.com) 3D engine (C# and .NET Core)
-- Peer-to-peer backend daemon ("node") written in [Go](https://golang.org)
+- Peer-to-peer backend daemon ("pnode") written in [Go](https://golang.org)
-- Channels are identified and interpreted via self-describing metadata
+- A sequence of channel entries that are interpreted and visualized based on the channel's protocol identifier
-- Access control implemented using channels; each channel is a child of some other channel, up to a root.
+- Access control implemented also using channels; each channel is a child of some other channel, up to a root.
-- Local file system caching and partial network resilience to enable offline work
+- Local file system caching and partial network resilience to enable offgrid work

 ## Architecture Synopsis